End Qualifications and Competences of the PhD researchers

 Candidates may be asked to give more information or to specify certain elements of their research proposals.
 To this purpose they may be invited for an interview.

-To apply for the Post-Master Program you are required to send us an artistic research proposal.
-Your application is meant to give us a clear insight in what you aim to achieve in your 12-month working period and the relevance of your proposal in a collective research environment.
+To apply for the Post-Master Program you are asked to submit an artistic research proposal.
+Your application should provide a clear insight in what you aim to achieve in the one-year working period at a.pass and the relevance of your proposal in a collective research environment.

 The PhD program is organized on a tailor-made basis with each individual researcher.
 The program is organized within the a.pass research center, that facilitates the research of the research coordinator, the associate researchers, and the independent researchers (see below), but also communicates closely with the post-master program.
 Concretely this means that a PhD researcher applies to develop (part of) her trajectory within the a.pass environment.
 This can happen in the pre-PhD phase, or at any time during the PhD trajectory.
 Since a.pass can only support PhD trajectories, but not grant or evaluate the PhD certificate, the researcher has to find, or be already associated with a university and a university supervisor.
 When starting a PhD project in a.pass, the researcher and the research coordinator together make up a work contract that stipulates the temporal structure (how long will the researcher be working in a.pass? how many times does she plan to come back?), the foreseen research steps that will be developed within the a.pass environment and the public outcome of the research within that period of time.
 Read more..